A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches

 \subsection{Textual Semantic Understanding}

-Recently,~\cite{DBLP:journals/corr/abs-2409-15953} highlighted notable weaknesses in state-of-the-art open-world text-guided class-agnostic counting methods.
+Recently,~\cite{DBLP:journals/corr/abs-2409-15953} highlighted notable weaknesses in state-of-the-art open-world text-guided CAC methods.
 Specifically, the authors argued that these models often fail to accurately identify \textit{which} object class needs to be counted based on the textual description.
 Instead, they tend to count instances of the predominant class, disregarding the true intent of the prompt.
 To address these shortcomings, the authors introduced a novel benchmark, including a test suite specifically designed to evaluate these limitations in current evaluation systems.

 Table~\ref{tab:text-semantic-understanding-results} presents results on the FSC-147 dataset, focusing on their negative-label test.
-This test evaluates the model's performance on single-class images by prompting it with textual descriptions referencing absent object classes. \cite{DBLP:journals/corr/abs-2409-15953} introduced also two metrics for the assessment of this test: (i) the normalized mean of negative predictions (NMN), which is the absolute counting error computed by prompting the model with the negative classes, normalized by the ground truth of the positive class, and (ii) the positive class count nearness (PCCN) that mixes positive and negative class predictions, providing an overall quantitative assessment of strong failures in the model.
+This test evaluates the performance of the model on single-class images by prompting it with textual descriptions referencing absent object classes. \cite{DBLP:journals/corr/abs-2409-15953} introduced also two metrics for the assessment of this test: (i) the normalized mean of negative predictions (NMN), which is the absolute counting error computed by prompting the model with the negative classes, normalized by the ground truth of the positive class, and (ii) the positive class count nearness (PCCN) that mixes positive and negative class predictions, providing an overall quantitative assessment of strong failures in the model.
 More details can be found in~\cite{DBLP:journals/corr/abs-2409-15953}.
 DAVE~\cite{DBLP:conf/cvpr/PelhanLZK24} performs exceptionally well across nearly all metrics proposed in~\cite{DBLP:journals/corr/abs-2409-15953}, standing out as the best-performing model in this challenging scenario.
 Although the authors noted that DAVE occasionally produces catastrophic errors due to sporadic outliers, it remains the top performer overall in this evaluation.